top of page

 • Grey LinkedIn Icon

-Maria Garza is an Imaging Specialist III and clinical trials coordinator at VUIIS and the VUMC neurology department.
-She received her bachelor's degree in business and entrepreneurship from Belmont University in Nashville, where she is currently pursuing her MBA.
+Maria Garza is a Clin/Tran Research Coordinator III at VUIIS and the VUMC neurology department.
+She received both her bachelor's degree in Business and Entrepreneurship and her Master's of Business Administration from Belmont University in Nashville.
 She has ten years of experience in community-based research.
 Previous studies she has assisted focused on nutrition and behavioral interventions in underserved communities.
-Maria joined the Donahue lab in 2019 and the Crescenzi Lab the following year.
+Maria joined the Donahue Lab in 2019 and the Crescenzi Lab the following year.
 She currently assists with stroke, lymphedema, lipedema, and glymphatic studies.
-Her efforts focus on data collection, processing and organization, recruitment and patient interaction, as well as technical assistance during research scans and fostering collaborations across labs and departments.
+Her efforts focus on data collection, processing and organization, recruitment, and patient interaction, as well as technical assistance during research scans and fostering collaborations across labs and departments.

 EKP_5396.jpeg